sled-rs/sled-rs.github.io/performance.md

 percentile is 1s).
 The probability of needing to wait 1 second for 2 requests is 1.9% (`1 - (0.99 ^ 2)`).
 Intuition: if we sent 1,000,000 requests, the
 percentage would not become 1,000,000 * 1%, or 10,000%, because 100% is the max
 probability an event can have.
+For this example, everything between the 99th and 100th percentiles is exactly 1 second.
+All of our slowest 1% of requests take 1 second.

 The probability of needing to wait 1 second for 100 requests is `1 - (0.99 ^
 100)`, or 63%.
 Even though the event only happens 1% of the time, our front-end